waltersmac/Predicting-AirBnB-Prices/README.md

-# Creating a Data Science Blog for London AirBnB 2020
+# Predicting London AirBnB Prices

 <kbd> <img src="reports/figures/London.jpg" alt="drawing"/> </kbd>

 **Project Objective:** In this project I explored the processing and prediction the listings from ["Inside AirBnB"](http://insideairbnb.com/get-the-data.html) for London in 2020.
 I want to look into various business questions that I could answer for the owners of the properties which in turn would assist Airbnb in obtaining more revenue.

 ## 1. Exploratory Data Analysis
+Refer to the following data exploration notebook [here](https://github.com/waltersmac/AirBnB-London-2020/blob/master/notebooks/1.0-rw-data-exploration.ipynb)
+  * Variable Identification
+  * Univariate Analysis
+  * Bi-variate Analysis
+  * Missing values treatment
-  * Basic Statistics
+  * Outlier treatment
-  * Data exploration
+  * Variable transformation
-  * Removing outliers
+  * Variable creation

 ## 2. Business Questions
+Refer to the following business questions notebook [here](https://github.com/waltersmac/AirBnB-London-2020/blob/master/notebooks/1.0-rw-business-questions.ipynb) <br>
 Explored the listings and tried to answer the following:
   * What types of verifications are hosts using?
   * Which types of amenities are hosts using?
 Would they give a good review score?